electric-sql/terraform-aws/README.md

 Terraform configuration for provisioning an ECS cluster to run [ElectricSQL](https://electric-sql.com/) behind an Application Load Balancer, connected to an instance of RDS for PostgreSQL.

 > [!WARNING]
 > This Terraform configuration is a **work in progress**.
-We don't recommend using it
+You should review it carefully
-> in a production setting just yet.
+> before using it in a production setting.
 >
 > Please let us know if you notice any bugs, missing configuration or poorly chosen
 > defaults.
 See "Contributing" and "Support" sections at the bottom.

 ## Overview

-The top-level configuration is comprised of logical modules, providing a concise and high-level overview of the whole setup.
-Each module is defined in a subdirectory of the top-level `modules/` directory.
-The only external dependency used is the [hashicorp/aws](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) provider.

-This is meant to be used as a starting point for a production deployment of your electrified local-first app to AWS.
-Feel free to make changes to it and adapt the included modules to your needs.

 Running `terraform apply` for this configuration without any modifications will provision the following infrastructure: